Wills

 The project

-The wills project came out of the 12th Programme of Law Reform .
+The wills project came out of the 12th Programme of Law Reform.

 The project began in 2016.
 In July 2017, we published the Consultation Paper, Making a Will.
 The public consultation period followed, and closed in November 2017.
 We then began analysing consultees’ responses and formulating our final policy, to prepare for drafting our final report and an accompanying Bill which will enact our recommendations.

 In 2019 we paused the wills project to undertake a project on the law governing weddings, having agreed to Government’s request to prioritise work on weddings.
 We published our final report on weddings law, Celebrating Marriage, in July 2022.
 We re-commenced the wills project shortly afterwards.
-Since then, we have continued analysing responses to our consultation and formulating our final policy.

 In October 2023, we published the Supplementary Consultation Paper.
+The supplementary consultation period closed in December 2023.

 The project is focused on the areas that stakeholders have told us are in need of reform.
 We are considering the following issues.